-Greek shipyard Golden Yachts has launched the 88 metre Project X at its facilities in Athens.
-This project marks the second-largest yacht to be launched by the Greek shipbuilder, following the 95-metre O’Pari in 2020.
+Greek shipyard Golden Yachts has delivered the 88 metre Project X from its construction site in Athens.
+Still officially know under her project name, the yacht is set to make her debut appearance at the Monaco Yacht Show in September.

 With an exterior design by British studio Ken Freivokh, Project X is characterised by cascading decks, a large open aft deck with a swimming pool and a unique column-shaped ‘X’ structure amidships which hides an internal three-deck atrium.

 The atrium is complete with internal balconies and a circular glass elevator that is thought to be one of the largest of its kind installed on a superyacht.

 As well as lighting on the exterior, interior lighting is formed of perimetric glass floor panels which required a complex fixing and installation system.

 Interiors of the 3,000 GT yacht come from Italian studio Massari Design.
 Marble, leather and wood have been used throughout, culminating in over 150 different materials.